rh-telco-tigers/upi-with-internal-lb/02-platform-none-4.6-using-osp-existing-network/README.md

 > Note 1: Please keep in mind that this is not an officially supported solution and is not recommended for production grade cluster.

-> Note 2: We built the infrastructure with an Openstack Tripleo cluster, but it should be possible to reproduce it with any UPI cluster.

 ## Pre-requisites
 - Access to Openstack Environment
 - Access to cloud.redhat.com